juliotux/astropop/README.rst

 - Automatic photometry calibration using online catalogs.

-Requirements
+Dependencies
 ^^^^^^^^^^^^

 Some of astropop dependencies (numpy, astropy, scipy, astroscrappy) need gcc to get build.
 Make sure gcc is installed properly in your system.

-Astropop was developed for python with a version equal or bigger than 3.7.

-Dependencies
-^^^^^^^^^^^^

 Bellow we list all the necessary dependencies for the good working of the code.
 Note that this can be changed with the time.